Coin8Exchange/coin8-openapi/source/en/index.html.md

 ---
-title: Official API Document Of Coinstore
+title: Official API Document Of Coin8

 language_tabs: # must be one of https://git.io/vQNgJ